 Poor Bridget Cleary, in 1895 she was burned alive by her husband in front of witnesses because they believed she was a ‘changeling’ a fairy substitute for the real Bridget, abducted by the fairies.

-My novel, it has no name yet, is about a family of women with special abilities or powers, such as healing, second sight, and communication with the other world.
+My first novel Cailleach~Witch tells the story of a family of women with special abilities or powers, such as healing, second sight, and communication with the other world.
 In Ireland they would be known traditionally as Bean Feasa meaning Wise Women.
-The story, a quest narrative, is contemporary fiction and magic realism, inspired by Irish folklore, mythology, and the landscape I grew up in, in particular that of the Sliabh an Iarainn mountain.
+It’s a modern gothic story with paranormal elements.
+Inspired by Irish folklore, mythology, and the landscape I grew up in.

-You only have to look at Irish attitudes and laws around fairy trees and forts as well as the still prominent role of healers to see Ireland is like that.
-For those who don’t know, fairy trees and forts (any ring of trees) are protected by law in Ireland and there’s not many people would feel comfortable with damaging as much as a twig in one in case it would bring them bad luck.
+Fairy trees and forts (Whitethorns, and any circle of trees) are protected by law in Ireland and there’s not many people would feel comfortable with damaging as much as a twig in case it would bring them bad luck.
 We think we don’t believe these things but superstitions run deep.
 This wonderful quote illustrates this quite well…

-But much of this reality, of our rootedness in superstition and folklore, is so woven in our collective experience it is largely unconscious.
-For example, in my case I did minimal research before writing the book and was pleasantly surprised, at times shocked, to find support for almost every idea I’ve included.
+Our rootedness in superstition and folklore is so woven in our collective experience it is largely unconscious.
+I needed minimal research before writing the book and was pleasantly surprised to find support for every idea I’d included.
 Even with artistic license of fantasy it would make you wonder.
-The latent knowledge that lies inside us and might never be brought forth?
+The latent knowledge that lies inside us and might never be brought forth.
 Where did it come from?

 Among the characters in my novel are otherworld creatures but also humans with close ties to the otherworld.
-The ties vary but I’ve often been struck in real life by people who have what you might call ‘the look.‘ Much like some people remind me of birds there are some I would call fairy people, a look, oh yes, but also a way of going on, which is a definition of culture in itself is it not?
-Where did they come from these people?
-My idea of what they are?
-Is almost certainly not mine at all.
+There are people with what you might call ‘the look.‘ Much like some people remind me of birds there are some I would call fairy people, a look, but also a vibe, a ‘way of going on,’ which is a definition of culture in itself is it not?
+My idea of what they are is almost certainly not mine at all.

 ‘The world is full of magic things, patiently waiting for our senses to grow sharper.’ – W.B.
 Yeats